-In 2021/22, following a valuation undertaken by Wilks, Head and Eve to review carrying values of properties as at 31st March 2022, the Council recognised a reversal of previous downward revaluation movements of £144,000.
-The reversal of previous downward valuations was largely due to a part reversal of a previously recorded impairment for Offices - Land element (£64,000), a previously recorded impairment for Caretakers Houses (£24,000), a previously recorded impairment for Element Court - Heating System (£19,000) and a previously recorded impairment for the land element at Morlock House (£38,000).
+In 2022/23, following a valuation undertaken by Wilks, Head and Eve to review carrying values of properties as at 31st March 2023, the Council recognised a reversal of previous downward revaluation movements of £434,000.
+The reversal of previous downward valuations was largely due to a part reversal of a previously recorded impairment for Offices - Building element (£390,000), a previously recorded impairment for Caretakers Houses (£17,000), and a previously recorded impairment for the land element at Four Ashes Enterprise Park (£26,000).
 The offices and caretaker's houses movement has been recognised within the Community Services reporting segment of the Surplus or Deficit on the Provision of Services.
-The Element Court - Heating System and Morlock House land element has been recognised within the Corporate Services reporting segment of the Surplus or Deficit on the Provision of Services.
-The Council recognised valuation impairments of £7,307,000.
-This was largely due to a revaluation loss against Council Offices - Building element (£4,743,000) and a revaluation loss against Four Ashes Enterprise Park - building element (£2,546,000).
-The Council Offices - building element has been recognised within Community Services reporting segment and the Four Ashes Enterprise Park - building element has been recognised within the Corporate Services reporting segment of the Surplus or Deficit on the Provision of Services.
+The Four Ashes Enterprise Park land element has been recognised valuation impairments of £2,725,000.
+This was largely due to a revaluation loss against Council Offices - heating and other systems element (£426,000), a revaluation loss Element Court - land, heating and other systems (£280,000) and a revaluation loss against Wombourne Enterprise Park - building element (£2,018,000).
+The Council Offices - heating and other systems element has been recognised within Community Services reporting segment.
+The Element Court - building, heating and other systems element has been recognised within Community Services reporting segment.
+The Element Court - building, heating and other systems element so the Wombourne Enterprise Park - building element (£2,018,000).
+The Council Offices - heating and other systems element has been recognised within Community Services reporting segment.
+The Element Court - building, heating and other systems element has been recognised within the Partnership Services reporting segment of the Surplus or Deficit on the Provision of Services.

-The valuation undertaken also recognised net revaluation gains of £3,393,000 on the carrying value of properties as at 31st March 2022.
+The valuation undertaken also recognised net revaluation gains of £1,111,000 on the carrying value of properties as at 31st March 2023.
 The gains were largely against commercial properties.
 The revaluation gains are recognised within Other Comprehensive Income and Expenditure.

-Revaluation gain recognised within other comprehensive income and expenditure £000

-Council Offices (Codsall Community Hub) - land 64

-Council Offices (Codsall Community Hub) - building element (4,743)

-Caretakers Houses - land 24

-Element Court - heating system 19

-Morlock House - land element 38

-Four Ashes Enterprise Centre - building element (2,546)

-Other (19)

-(7,163)
+Revaluation gain/(loss) recognised within other Comprehensive Income and Expenditure £000 Council Offices (Codsall Community Hub) - building element 390 Council Offices (Codsall Community Hub) - heating and other systems element (426) Caretakers Houses - land 17 Wombourne Enterprise Park - building element (2,018) Four Ashes Enterprise Park - building element 26 Element Court - land element (53) Element Court - heating and other systems element (228) Other 2 (2,290)

-Property, Plant and Equipment - other movements in cost or valuation Council Offices Other land and buildings TOTAL £000 £000 £000 Downward revaluation movements recognised in the Surplus or Deficit on the Provision of Services (2,559) (4,747) (7,307) Reversal of downward revaluation movements previously recognised in the Surplus or Deficit on the Provision of Services 56 88 144 Reversal of downward revaluation movements on revalued assets in Other Comprehensive Income and Expenditure and taken to the Revaluation Reserve (175) (2,083) (2,258) Revaluation gains recognised within Other Comprehensive Income and Expenditure 4,318 1,299 5,617
+Property, Plant and Equipment - other movements in cost or valuation Council Offices Other land and buildings TOTAL £000 £000 £000 Downward revaluation movements recognised in the Surplus or Deficit on the Provision of Services (2,299) (426) (2,725) Reversal of downward revaluation movements previously recognised in the Surplus or Deficit on the Provision of Services 26 409 435 Reversal of downward revaluation movements on revalued assets in Other Comprehensive Income and Expenditure and taken to the Revaluation Reserve (2,017) (173) (2,190) Revaluation gains recognised within Other Comprehensive Income and Expenditure 898 182 1,080